iamriyaz/to-do/README.md

 # To-do

-A bsic To-do app created with plain javascript.
+A basic To-do app created with plain javascript.